Bytez-com/docs/api.md

 ## Help us make this better
 At Bytez, we want to build the best DX for AI builders.
 We value your feedback!
-If you have suggestions for improving our docs, please let us know on Discord or via email.
+If you have suggestions for improving our docs, please let us know on [Discord](https://discord.gg/Zrd5UbMEBA) or via team@bytez.com.